E. Irene Rood: 20th-century

 In 1900–01, Rood secured the passage of the "Rood Humane Education Bill" in Colorado, making humane education compulsory in the public schools of the state.
 She organized the Colorado Humane Society and was elected its Honorary President.
 This society had a large and influential membership and was very successful.
 Mr. Edwin K. Whitehead of Denver, Colorado, prepared a textbook for use in the schools, and this book has been used in many places, and has been very helpful to those interested in humane education.
-In 1901, Rood succeeded in having a commissioned humane officer appointed in Beuleh, Colorado; also a humane Conference Committee to advise with him in all important matters.
+In 1901, Rood succeeded in having a commissioned humane officer appointed in Beulah, Colorado; also a humane Conference Committee to advise with him in all important matters.
 She established a Loan Library in Denver in 1901, and assisted in the distribution of humane literature.
 This same year she introduced the "Rood Humane Education Bill" in the Wyoming legislature, and with the assistance of the most influential persons there, was successful in getting the bill passed.
 She also organized the Pueblo Humane Education Society.

 In 1902, in response to an urgent appeal to the American Humane Association, Rood was sent to Montana to establish humane work there on a firmer basis.
 A society was organized at Billings.
 Later, societies were organized in all the large towns in Montana.
 A State Humane Society was organized, and in the winter of 1903 Rood also worked for the passage of a bill to create a "State Bureau for the Protection of Children and Animals," and was successful.
 An appropriation was also made for the maintenance of this Bureau.
 The success of this legislature work was the result of Mrs. Rood's persistent conscientious efforts.
 Mrs. Rood said: "In speaking of Nebraska I cannot express my gratitude for the faithful, efficient help given by Mr. Alfred Millard of Omaha, and Mrs. Mary Smith Hayward of Chadron, Nebraska.

 In response to an urgent appeal from Lincoln, Nebraska, Rood went there and introduced three bills, all of which were passed in that legislature-one to prevent "docking horses tails" one to prevent "poultry being plucked while yet alive," and a third to prohibit "the shooting of live birds from traps."

 During the time Rood was doing legislative work, she distributed humane literature and in every way possible tried to arouse public sentiment.

-In Texas, societies were formed in Austin, Dallas, Fort Worth, Houston, Taylor and other cities.
-Among other good people both Mr. and Mrs. John E. Oldright, of Austin, Texas, manifested a deep abiding interest in the cause.
+In Texas, societies were formed in Austin, Dallas, Fort Worth, Houston, Taylor, and other cities.
+Among other people both Mr. and Mrs. John E. Oldright, of Austin, Texas, manifested a deep interest in the cause.